Nucleon magnetic moment: Description

 the proton and neutron, but they have opposite sign.

 Measurement

 Proton

-The anomalously large magnetic moment of the proton was discovered in 1933 by O. Stern at the University of Hamburg.
+The magnetic moment of the proton was discovered in 1933 by Otto Stern, Otto Robert Frisch and Immanuel Estermann at the University of Hamburg.
 The proton's magnetic moment was determined by measuring the deflection of a beam of molecular hydrogen by a magnetic field.
-Stern won the Nobel Prize in 1943 for this discovery.
+Stern won the Nobel Prize in Physics in 1943 for this discovery.

 Neutron

 The neutron was discovered in 1932, and since it had no charge, it was assumed to have no magnetic moment.
 Indirect evidence suggested that the neutron had a non-zero value for its magnetic moment, however, until direct measurements of the neutron's magnetic moment in 1940 resolved the issue.

 Values for the magnetic moment of the neutron were independently determined by R. Bacher at the University of Michigan at Ann Arbor (1933) and I. Y. Tamm and S. A. Altshuler in the Soviet Union (1934) from studies of the hyperfine structure of atomic spectra.
 Although Tamm and Altshuler's estimate had the correct sign and order of magnitude (μ_{n} = -0.5 μ_{N}), the result was met with skepticism.

 By 1934 groups led by Stern, now at the Carnegie Institute of Technology in Pittsburgh, and I. I. Rabi at Columbia University in New York had independently measured the magnetic moments of the proton and deuteron.
 The measured values for these particles were only in rough agreement between the groups, but the Rabi group confirmed the earlier Stern measurements that the magnetic moment for the proton was unexpectedly large.
 Since a deuteron is composed of a proton and a neutron with aligned spins, the neutron's magnetic moment could be inferred by subtracting the deuteron and proton magnetic moments.
 The resulting value was not zero and had a sign opposite to that of the proton.
 By the late 1930s, accurate values for the magnetic moment of the neutron had been deduced by the Rabi group using measurements employing newly developed nuclear magnetic resonance techniques.

 The value for the neutron's magnetic moment was first directly measured by L. Alvarez and F. Bloch at the University of California at Berkeley in 1940.
 Using an extension of the magnetic resonance methods developed by Rabi, Alvarez and Bloch determined the magnetic moment of the neutron to be μ_{n} = -1.93(2) μ_{N}.
 By directly measuring the magnetic moment of free neutrons, or individual neutrons free of the nucleus, Alvarez and Bloch resolved all doubts and ambiguities about this anomalous property of neutrons.